outpace/schema-transit/README.md

 ## Approach

-Most of schemas are instances of defrecord types, and transit-clj has support for easily creating read/write handlers for a defrecord type.
+Most schemas are instances of defrecord types, and transit-clj has support for easily creating read/write handlers for a defrecord type.
 However, there are other schemas that need some more work to be serializable.
 For example, a Java class is a valid schema that matches instances of itself.